 Virtual health describes the use of information and communication technologies to provide health care to patients when the clinician and patient are not at the same location. – Totten et al, 2016

 Making virtual health happen in rural areas is not easy.
 Virtual health requires reliable, high-speed internet.
 Rural residents also need to learn about the benefits of virtual health and how to use virtual health tools.
-There are other challenges for virtual health based on how health professionals are regulated and paid.
+Other challenges for virtual health emerge from the way health professionals are regulated and paid.

-Despite these challenges, virtual health will continue to grow as technology advances and more people adopt these modes of communication.
+Despite these challenges, virtual health will continue to grow as technology advances and more people become more comfortable with virtual health.